• Transwest Logo

 While RVing is generally safe and incredibly rewarding, being prepared and confident goes a long way in making every trip more enjoyable.
 From choosing the right campground to staying aware of your surroundings, a few smart safety habits can help you focus less on worry and more on the journey ahead.
 In this guide, we’re sharing practical RV Safety tips for women to help you feel confident and prepared every time you hit the road.

-Trusted overnight options for solo or female RV Travelers often include KOS, Harvest Hosts, and well-rated truck stops.
+Trusted overnight options for solo or female RV Travelers often include KOA, Harvest Hosts, and well-rated truck stops.
 When stopping for gas or food, choose busy, well-lit gas stations at night and popular grocery stores during the day.
 Avoid isolated areas whenever possible, especially after dark.

 It’s also a smart idea to share your route, location, and estimated arrival times with someone you trust.
 Checking in at planned points during your trip adds another layer of safety and peace of mind.